 First, sign up for a free ManageWP account.
 Once you have access to your dashboard, you’ll get a quick overview of all pending updates, comments, and available performance optimizations:

-You can add more websites at any time by clicking on the Plus (+) icon in the top-left corner of your dashboard.
-To connect a website, you’ll have to set up and activate ManageWP’s Worker plugin.
+Just make another WordPress website and you can add it at any time by clicking on the Plus (+) icon in the top-left corner of your dashboard.
+To connect the website, you’ll have to set up and activate ManageWP’s Worker plugin.